A non-credit version of the program is available through Coursera starting September 12th.

 For UAlberta students:

-Winter 2017 - Students can sign up for PALEO 203 for credit in Bear Tracks.
+Students can sign up for PALEO 202 for 1 credit in Bear Tracks.

-Paleontology: Ancient Marine Reptiles is a four-lesson course teaching a comprehensive overview of the evolutionary changes that occur when air-breathing terrestrial animals return to water.
+Paleontology: Early Vertebrate Evolution is a four-lesson course teaching a comprehensive overview of the origin of vertebrates.

 Register now on Coursera